Mrwhononumber/Kayyar/README.md

 * Sort the spots based on (Proximity - Date - Score)

-* Rate the score of each spot
+* Up/Down vote the score of each spot

 * Add comments to the the spots